Movin-T/Movin-T/README.md

 ###

-<p align="left">Full-stack developer based in Colombo, Sri Lanka 🇱🇰<br><br> Proficient in JavaScript and JavaScript based frameworks.
+<p align="left">Full-stack developer based in Colombo, Sri Lanka 🇱🇰<br><br> Proficient in JavaScript/TypeScript and JavaScript based frameworks.
 But always eager to try out  new and interesting technologies 🧐</p>

 ###